ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/foals-cd-everything-not-saved-giveaway.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win Foals ‘Everything Not Saved Will Be Lost’ Part 1 CD!"
+title: "Win Foals ‘Everything Not Saved Will Be Lost’ Part 1 on CD!"
 competition-description: "<p>From playing chaotic house parties in their home city\
   \ of Oxford to becoming major festival headliners across Europe, Foals’ trajectory\
   \ has been remarkable.
 After more than a decade in the game, here they are again\